oroinc/documentation/cookbook/how_to_replace_inline-javascript_with_component.rst

 we deal with asynchronous process.
 Therefore, the component is not ready for use right after the initialization method has finished its work.
 We need to inform the super controller that this is async initialization.
-To do so, we first call ``this._deferredInit()`` that creates promise object, and once the initialization is over, we invoke ``this._resolveDeferredInit()`` that resolves this promise.
+To do so, we first call ``this._deferredInit()`` that creates a promise object, and once the initialization is over, we invoke ``this._resolveDeferredInit()`` that resolves this promise.
 This way the super controller gets informed that the component is initialized.